Haida ermine: Indigenous names

 In the Haida language, this species is known as daayáats’ in its brown summer coat and tlag in its winter coat.

 Taxonomy

-The three subspecies comprising this species were originally considered subspecies of Mustela erminea, but in 2013 they were recognized as distinct from any other ermine, and a 2021 study found them to together comprise a distinct species.
-M. haidarum is thought have originated about 375,000 years ago (during the Pleistocene), and is thought to be a result of ancient hybrid speciation between the Beringian ermine (M. erminea) and American ermine (M. richardsonii).
-The islands are thought to been glacial refugia during the Last Glacial Maximum, with both species of ermine being isolated on the islands and hybridizing with one another while the ice sheets isolated them from the rest of the world, thus leading to the formation of a new species.
+The three subspecies of the Haida ermine were originally considered subspecies of the common stoat (M. erminea).
+However, in 2013, they were recognized as distinct from any other ermine, and a 2021 study further found them to comprise a distinct species.
+M. haidarum is thought have originated about 375,000 years ago (during the Pleistocene), and is thought to be the result of ancient hybrid speciation between the Beringian ermine (M. erminea) and American ermine (M. richardsonii).
+The islands are thought to have been glacial refugia during the Last Glacial Maximum, with both species of ermine being isolated on the islands and hybridizing with one another, while the ice sheets separated them from the rest of the world—thus leading to the formation of a new species.
 It is recognized as a distinct species by the American Society of Mammalogists.